HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/custom_secrets.md

         </server>
 ```

-## Using Custom Secrets as a Key File
+## Using custom secrets as a key file

-Below is an example of creating a secret `my-custom-ltpa-key` from an LTPA key file including the entry `LTPA_KEY`:
+The following is a sample command for creating a secret `my-custom-ltpa-key` from an LTPA key file, including the entry `LTPA_KEY`:

 ``` bash
 kubectl create secret generic my-custom-ltpa-key --from-file=LTPA_KEY=<path-to-key-file> --namespace=<namespace>